 The entrance to the St. Peter’s Basilica is free.
-One problem with visiting St. Peter’s is the queue at the security checkpoint.
+Unfortunately there is almost always a queue at the security checkpoint.
 Sometimes it goes around half of the square and you have to stand in line for more than an hour.
-If you have paid a lot of money for travel and hotel, it’s not worth it to spend your precious time in Rome in various queues.
+If you have paid a lot of money for travel and hotel, it is a shame for your valuable time.

 There are two ways to avoid the queue at St. Peter’s Basilica:

-- Between 7 and 9 o’clock, there is not a long line and you can access to the St. Peter’s Basilica quickly.
+- Between 7 and 8 o’clock in the morning, there is almost no queue and you can quickly get into St. Peter’s Basilica.
 The grottoes are usually accessible later since masses are celebrated there in the morning.
 The dome of St. Peter’s opens at 8 o’clock.
 It is quite pleasant to be among the first to climb into the dome.
 If you want to take pictures, you have to take into account that in the winter the sun is low in the morning and the city of Rome is in the backlight.

 Are you already in the queue?
 You can have the ticket sent directly to your mobile phone.
 Beware of hawkers!
 You can not be sure what’s going on.

 Although there are official opening times for the Grottoes, you need a bit of luck to visit them.
 By the way, the name Grottoes is a bit misleading.
 The Grottoes are the floor of the first St. Peter’s Basilica, built by Emperor Constantine in the 4th century.
 They were created by the fact that the new Basilica was built elevated.
 The Grottoes consist of a three-aisled church as well as niches, corridors and chapels.
 Many popes, kings and queens are buried here to be close to the tomb of St. Peter.

 The grottoes are newly renovated and there is not much to see except for the tomb of St. Peter and some papal tombs.Taking pictures is prohibited in the grottoes.
 The visit doesn’t take up more than 15 minutes.

 The cash register for the access to the dome of the Basilica of St. Peter is at the exit of the Grottoes.